 But while this crop provides livelihood opportunities to thousands of smallholder farmers across Africa, Asia, and Latin America, the rapid expansion of oil palm plantations has also fueled deforestation, greenhouse gas emissions, and the displacement of indigenous forest communities.
-In 2008, the Rainforest Alliance started working with farmers and businesses, helping producers transition to sustainable growing and processing methods by applying the criteria in the Sustainable Agriculture Network (SAN) standard to the crop.
+In 2008, the Rainforest Alliance started working with farmers and businesses, helping producers transition to sustainable growing and processing methods by applying the criteria in the Rainforest Alliance Sustainable Agriculture Standard to the crop.
 In 2013, a group of 600 farmers in Honduras became the first palm oil cooperative to achieve Rainforest Alliance certification.
 Since then, farmers in Asia, Central and South America, and Africa have benefited from Rainforest Alliance training and educational workshops in palm production that conserves forests and supports the well-being of forest communities.

 About 6.5 million farmers—including more than three million smallholders—rely on oil palm cultivation for their livelihoods.
 The Rainforest Alliance has begun to transform industry practices in Colombia, Costa Rica, Guatemala, Honduras, Indonesia, and Papua New Guinea.

 The Rainforest Alliance works with oil palm farmers to improve their livelihoods and the health and well-being of their communities and ecosystems.
 To earn the Rainforest Alliance CertifiedTM seal, farms are audited annually against the Sustainable Agriculture Standard for the crop’s production.
 The standard’s rigorous and detailed environmental, social and economic criteria are designed to prevent deforestation, protect biodiversity and natural resources, deliver financial benefits to farmers, and support the well-being and rights of workers and local communities.

 Protecting Forests and Wildlife